MarkEEaton/ir-tools/README.md

 # ir-tools

-These two tools are intended to facilitate institutional repository work at Kingsborough.
-They are:
-1. A script to take data from a gmail folder full of google alerts and turn them into a spreadsheet
+This script is intended to take data from a gmail folder full of google alerts and turn them into a spreadsheet.
+It will attempt to fetch rights for each item from the Sherpa RoMEO API.
+It is still a work in progress, as it is being adapted for the new RoMEO API.
-2. A script to check rights of a google sheet full of targets, via Sherpa/RoMEO

-At the moment, `make-spreadsheet.py` works as intended, but `fetch-permissions.py` still needs some work.